coreprocess/babel-plugin-js-logger/readme.md

 This [Babel](https://babeljs.io/) plugin enables [js-logger](https://github.com/jonnyreeves/js-logger) in your entire project by placing `const logger = require('js-logger').get('project:example:path');` in front of every transpiled JavaScript file.
 Works with Babel standalone, e.g. within a backend, or together with Webpack, e.g. within a frontend.

+Have a look at our [logger-example](https://github.com/core-process/logger-example) project.
+It is a self-contained showcase on how to use js-logger within your backend and frontend code efficiently.

 ## Installation

 Install `js-logger` and the plugin module via